jake1970/PROG_POE_Jake_young_ST10081936/ReadMe.txt

 Dewy Trainer is an interactive library training system designed to teach the user about the Dewey decimal system.

-The software is comprised of a c# windows forms application that makes use of lists to store the data.
+The software is comprised of a c# windows forms application that makes use of lists (the first game "Replacing Books") and dictionaries (the second game "Identify Areas") to store the data.

+The software contains various games to take the user through the dewey decimal system to give them a well rounded learning and training expierience.

 How to use